 Set a good example

-We were also reminded by some of you that it’s important for parents to be readers.
+We were also reminded by some parents that it’s important for parents to be readers, too.
 The impact that your own behavior can have on your children can’t be underestimated.
 “Talk about what you are reading with your children.
 Share what you find most interesting and explain why.
 Ask your kids to share the parts they like with you from whatever they are reading.
 And talk about what you are reading with each other,” offers a mom in California.

 It’s never too late…